shivasankarka/Tenka/README.md

     Specify the name of the environment to remove.

 ## Current Limitations:
-- **Mojo Version Management**: Tenka is currently working on supporting the management of different Mojo versions.
+- **Mojo Version Management**: Tenka currently doesn't support the management of different Mojo versions.
 - **GitHub Project Installation Limitation**: Tenka cannot install and package GitHub projects that do not adhere to the standard naming convention for their directories.
 For example, a repository named "xyz" should have a source directory named "xyz", not "xyzu".

 ## Contributing